-If you’re in the mood for a soft, buttery pretzel, look no further than this Easy Bavarian Pretzel Recipe.
+If you’re in the mood for a soft, buttery pretzel, look no further than this no-yeast air fryer soft pretzel.

 This recipe couldn’t be any easier with absolutely NO YEAST required!